AlessioQuercia/AlessioQuercia/README.md

     <summary markdown="span">[10.2018 - 07.2019] > Tutor of Computer Science Basics at University of Milan</summary>
       Teaching Computer Science Basics to groups of up to 60 undergraduates in laboratory lessons.
   </details> -->
-  - [05.2021 - Current] > Research Assistant at Forschungszentrum Jülich
-  - [10.2020 - 05.2021] > Ph.D Candidate at Sapienza University of Rome and Research Assistant at WSense S.r.l.
   - [09.2019 - 07.2021] > Research Intern at IBM Research Zurich
   - [10.2018 - 07.2019] > Tutor of Computer Science Basics at University of Milan

   ## Education
   - [05.2021 - Current] > Ph.D. in Computer Science at RWTH Aachen University and Forschungszentrum Jülich
+  - [10.2020 - 05.2021] > Ph.D Candidate at Sapienza University of Rome and Research Assistant at WSense S.r.l.
   - [09.2017 - 04.2020] > MSc in Computer Science at University of Milan
   - [09.2013 - 07.2017] > BSc in Computer Science at Sapienza University of Rome
 </details>